-Dave Prater was killed on April 9, 1988 at age 50 in an auto accident.
-Sam Moore has continued to perform actively over the years as a solo artist.
+Dave Prater was killed in 1988 at age 50 in an auto accident, and Sam Moore has continued to perform actively over the years as a solo artist.
 Moore appeared in "Blues Brothers 2000" (1998) and "Only The Strong Survive" (2002) and released his first solo album in 2006, "Overnight Sensational."

 - For more information about Sam & Dave and Sam Moore's latest projects, visit sammoore.net.

 - Sam Moore looks back on his days with Sam & Dave in an interview with Gary James of classicbands.com (ca. 2014).